-How Can You Buy An Ebook And Make Sure You Can Keep It?
+How To Buy An Ebook And Make Sure That You Own It

 Buy an Ebook and Keep It

-DRM is a problem when you buy an ebook
+Understanding DRM and why it matters when you buy an ebook

-It limits your ability to back up, copy, lend, or update with restrictions placed on an ebook file.
+DRM limits your ability to back up, copy, lend, or update your files because retailers place strict restrictions on the ebooks you purchase.

 The much-publicized stories of a user’s Kindle being wiped of all previous purchases by Amazon and Barnes and Noble’s limit on updating an ebook after a credit card expires are examples of how ebook control can work.

-But who reads these agreements or terms and conditions when they buy an ebook?
+But who reads the fine print or terms and conditions when they buy an ebook?

 How can you really buy an ebook?

-The easiest answer is to buy ebooks in the .epub format that are DRM free.
+The easiest answer is to buy DRM-free ebooks in .epub format.

 Smashwords, Draft2Digital, and Kobo are at the forefront of DRM-free ebook sales.

-Another very useful tool to use in ensuring you own your ebooks is Calibre.
+Another very useful tool to use to ensure you own your ebooks is Calibre.

 Amazon Kindle DRM-free ebooks

-You can find Kindle ebooks on Amazon that do not use DRM.
+You can sometimes find Kindle ebooks on Amazon that do not use DRM.

 But you have to hunt, and there are not many of them.